Techtonica/curriculum/javascript/newer-JS-features.md

 const anotherInfo = {...personA, ...personB } // {favColor: "pink", favPet: "dog", favFood: "pasta"}
 ```
 ## Rest parameters
-Rest parameters allows a function to accept an indefinite numbers of arguments as an array.
-Rest looks like spread, but it’s NOT spread.
-Before taking a look at Rest, let's take a look at **Arguments Object** which  is an array like object but it doesn't have access to array like methods like map, reduce.
-Also, it's not available with arrow function.
-It automatically hold all the values passed to the function.
+`rest` parameters allows a function to accept an indefinite numbers of arguments as an array. `rest` looks like spread, but it’s NOT spread.
+Before taking a look at `rest`, let's take a look at [`arguments` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments)  which  is an array like an object but it doesn't have access to array like methods like `map()` and `reduce()`.
+Also, it's not available with an _arrow function_.
+It automatically holds all the values passed to the function.
 ## Examples
 ```javascript
 function sum() {